 What is whole life insurance?

-How does whole life insurance work?
+How does cash value work?

 Best whole life insurance

 - New York Life

 The cost of whole life insurance

 Generally, whole life insurance is more expensive than the same amount of term life insurance coverage.
 However, whole life premiums remain stable and the policy comes with a cash value account, which policyholders can leverage for other financial needs.

 Your specific whole life insurance policy cost is determined by multiple factors, including the amount of coverage you choose, your age and your relative health.

 Some people may prefer whole life insurance because it remains in effect for the insured’s entire life and because the cash value component adds additional financial flexibility.
 However, these financial components also contribute to a higher rate compared to premiums associated with a term life insurance policy.
 Whether or not whole life insurance is worth it to you depends on your financial situation, budget and long-term goals.